The most overrated places in Hong Kong and where to go instead

 Where to go instead: Cape D’Aguilar

-There are many alternative hiking trails but if you don’t want to travel too far, Cape d’Aguilar with spectacular rock formations is a better option.
+There are many alternative hiking trails but if you don’t want to travel too far, Cape d’Aguilar with spectacular rock formations is one of the best places in Hong Kong.
 It’s an easy hike, complete with sweeping sea views and historical tidbits.
 The hike only takes a little over two hours to complete with mostly well-paved paths.
 Don’t forget to drop by the lighthouse, also known as Hok Tsui Beacon, which is the oldest surviving lighthouse in Hong Kong.

 View this post on Instagram